 In 2005, the placement of the gas tank in the Grand Cherokee was changed, whereby it was shifted forward from a position next to the rear bumper to in front of the rear axle.
 On the face, this seemed to signify the unsafe nature of the prior design.
 However, a Chrysler representative explained that this was due to relocation of the spare tire and not for safety reasons.

 Nonetheless, if you own a 1993 to 2004 Grand Cherokee, it is important to keep a watchful eye and open ear for a recall notice.
 If the vehicle is recalled, Chrysler may not have to compensate owners of recalled vehicles if the vehicle is at least 10 years old.
 However, product liability suits can be filed against Chrysler for injuries caused by these vehicles provided they are not barred by the statute of repose.

-At Jay Halpern and Associates, we handle all types of automobile products liability cases, including those involving automobile fires.
+At Halpern, Santos & Pinkert, P.A., we handle all types of automobile products liability cases, including those involving automobile fires.
 If you or a loved one is injured as a result of a car fire, it may be the result of a design defect.
-Accordingly, please contact an attorney immediately to help determine if you have a viable lawsuit.
+Accordingly, please contact a Florida auto defect accident attorney immediately to help determine if you have a viable lawsuit.